 Audi is working on its own fast-charging concept for its electric cars.
-A pilot is to be created in the second half of the year to test a possible series application.
+A pilot will be created in the second half of the year to test a possible series application.
 The core of the concept is “premium” HPC charging in combination with a lounge offer.
 The power supply is to run via buffer storage.

 The concept is based on modular container cubes that will also house used lithium-ion batteries as buffer storage.
-Audi has in mind the use of 2nd-life modules from dismantled development vehicles.
+In addition, Audi has in mind the use of 2nd-life modules from dismantled development vehicles.
 This will avoid the need for costly infrastructure expansion at the site with high-voltage supply lines and transformers.

 Audi also expects advantages in terms of flexibility and scalability from the cube-like structure of the concept: “The hub can be transported, installed and adapted to the individual location quickly – largely independent of local network capacities.”
 As far as the lounge is concerned, Audi explains that snacks, drinks and non-food items will be offered there.

-“The charging hub embodies our aspiration for the electric era and highlights Audi’s commitment to ‘Vorsprung durch Technik.’,” says Oliver Hoffmann, Board Member for Technical Development at Audi AG.
+“The charging hub embodies our aspiration for the electric era and highlights Audi’s commitment to ‘Vorsprung Durch Technik.’,” says Oliver Hoffmann, Board Member for Technical Development at Audi AG.
 “A flexible high-performing HPC charging park like this does not require much from the local electricity grid and uses a sustainable battery concept.
 Our customers benefit in numerous ways: from the ability to make exclusive reservations, a lounge area and short waiting times thanks to high-performance charging.
 This is consistent with the premium concept.”